elixir-web/weber/README.md

  * Clone this repository.
  * Execute `mix deps.get` in the weber directory.
  * Execute `mix compile` in the weber directory.
- * Create new project with: `mix weber /home/user/testWeberApplication`
+ * Create new project with: `mix weber.new /home/user/testWebApp`

 Now go to the `/home/user/testWeberApplication` and execute there: `mix deps.get && mix compile`.
 Then you can try to run your testWeberApplication with: